Thesis Advising for Faculty

 These are not masters theses, but they ought to be distinguished undergraduate projects.
 They should also be excellent pieces of writing.
 It is part of the advisor’s role to assure that the final written project reads extremely well: that it is unusually articulate, stylistically strong, and free of technical flaws in writing.

-Who can be a Capstone Advisor?
+Who can be a Thesis Advisor?

-Any full-time member of the Syracuse University faculty can be a Capstone Project advisor.
+Any full-time member of the Syracuse University faculty can be a Thesis Project advisor.
 The advisor must be a faculty member in the student’s major.
-Occasionally, under special circumstances, part-time or adjunct faculty members serve as Capstone Project advisors with the prior approval of the Chair of the Student’s Program of Study and of the Director of the Honors Program.
+Occasionally, under special circumstances, part-time or adjunct faculty members serve as Thesis Project advisors with the prior approval of the Chair of the Student’s Program of Study and of the Director of the Honors Program.
 Occasionally, faculty members at SUNY Upstate Medical University serve as advisors.

 What is the role of an Honors Reader?